Skip to content

 Explore advanced backbones

-Learn transformer attention, MoE routing, custom blocks, and Hybrid Mamba for stronger models.
+Learn transformer attention, MoE routing, custom blocks, and Custom Mamba for stronger models.
+See Advanced Transformer Features for LLRD, per-layer dropout, GateSkip, MoD, mHC, and Advanced MoE for production tuning.

 Path 04